A Brief Overview of

 You get three things when you graduate from the Recording Connection.
 The first is a certificate of completion.
 The second is a skill set that you have used in actual recording studio sessions—in other words, actual job experience you can put on your resume.
 The third is one year of job placement assistance which has enabled the Recording Connection to have a job placement success rate of over 72%.
 Read some of our student success stories here.

-We offer courses in EDM, IDM, Trance, Hip Hop, Beat Making, Audio Engineering, Music Producing, Electronic Music Production, Music Business, Live Sound, DJ, and more.
-A full list of our course offerings is here.
+We offer programs in EDM, IDM, Trance, Hip Hop, Beat Making, Audio Engineering, Music Producing, Electronic Music Production, Music Business, Live Sound, DJ, and more.
+A full list of our program offerings is here.

 Who endorses you?

 Pretty much every “A” list audio engineer and music producer on the planet including: Common, Dave Pensado, F Reid Shippen, Hans Zimmer, Herb Trawick, Tim Palmer, Al Schmitt, Warren Huart and countless more.
 Find out who else endorses us here.

 How are you different than other schools?